wcarc-on/wcarc-site/projects.md

 Doug headed to Constance Bay, Tom and Ken headed for Shirley's Bay, Bryan and Wayne headed for the Experimental Farm, and Rick drove up to Brule Lookout in Gatineau Park.

-Unfortuantely, it turns out that Bryan has a model MA5 tellurometer which does not appear to be compatible with the MA3's.
+Unfortunately, it turns out that Bryan has a model MA5 tellurometer which does not appear to be compatible with the MA3's.
 But Wayne and Bryan were still able to identify some good locations to try in the future.

 Tom VA3NFA has done a good job of recording the contacts in a [blog post](http://va3nfa.blogspot.com/2006/08/10ghz-wbfm-experiments.html).